jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Change security options.

 * `use-chroot`: If `true`, configures haproxy to perform a `chroot()` in the empty and non-writable directory `/var/empty` during the startup process, just before it drops its own privileges.
 Only root can perform a `chroot()`, so HAProxy Ingress container should start as UID `0` if this option is configured as `true`.
+See the note below about `use-chroot` option limitations.
 * `use-haproxy-user`: Defines if the haproxy's process should be changed to `haproxy`, UID `1001`.
 The default value `false` leaves haproxy running as root.
 Note that even running as root, haproxy always drops its own privileges before start its event loop.

 In the default configuration, HAProxy Ingress container starts as root.
-It is also possible to configure the container to start as `haproxy` user, UID `1001`.
+Since v0.9 it's also possible to configure the container to start as `haproxy` user, UID `1001`.
 Read the [Security considerations](http://cbonte.github.io/haproxy-dconv/1.9/management.html#13) from HAProxy doc before change the starting user.
 The starting user can be changed in the deployment or daemonset's pod template using the following configuration:

 ```yaml
 ...